PeterJochem/Chrono_ML/RL/README.md

 # gym-cassie
-The Cassie robot.
-Has details about modifying the environment.
+OpenAI gym environment for Agility Robotic's Cassie robot.
+The gym-cassie directory has details about modifying the environment.
 Describe the reward function, and any timeouts etc. <br />

+The agent's state is a vector of the joint angles.
+The agent has a PID controller on each of its joints.
+The agent's action is the list of new joint angles to have each PID controller track.
+Eventually, I would like to move toward direct torque control where the robot's action is a vector of the motor torque to apply on each joint.
+The PID control is a first step towards solving the more general case.
+It should be faster and simpler to learn than direct torque control. <br />

+Below is a video of the agent following a random policy. <br />
 ![Cassie Robot Following a Random Policy](images/random_actions2.gif)

 # gym-hopping_robot
 The hopping robot.
 Has details about modifying the environment.
 Describe the reward function, and any timeouts etc.